YouTube Stamper

 • Are users able to use the Stamper feature to create timestamps while watching a video?

-The methodology for each test was as follows:
+The methodology for each test was:

 Usability Testing Results